Danedevz/mass-balance-sim/README.md

    ![window preview](https://github.com/Danedevz/mass-balance-sim/blob/main/preview/kmolh_result.png?raw=true)

 4. You can reset all the user input if the result doesn't satisfy your need and start from beginning

+note: you can adjust the formatting of the table by editting the .sce manually since it's hard coded.